chocolatetoothpaste/camino/README.md

 # Camino - One-stop routing for server- and client-side web applications
+### req.body is being renamed req.data, please update your code now. req.body will exist for a couple more version, but will go the way of the dodo. req.data is more ubiquitus with terms developers currently use.

 **Active development, please submit bugs and suggestions to GitHub repository!**